-"Many schools practically do not have libraries," says Reyes.
-"Due to economic hardship in the Philippines, getting funds for improvement of vet school libraries is next to impossible.
-There is always an acute shortage of vet books, especially in the remote areas of the country."
+"Many schools practically do not have libraries," says Cirilo Reyes Jr. "Due to economic hardship in the Philippines, getting funds for the improvement of vet school libraries is next to impossible.
+There is always an acute shortage of books, especially in the remote areas of the country."

 Throughout the year, Reyes collects the textbooks and journals from public and private veterinarian practitioners, as well as several U.S. veterinarian schools.
 He ships 25-30 boxes, each weighing 300 pounds, of gently-used textbooks to the Philippines each year.